sulfo/xml-sitemap-feed/readme.txt

 * The feed contains the front page and all posts and pages but _excludes_ category, tag and other dynamic archive pages.
 This should not be a problem and by most it is even _advised_ to exclude them.
 There are SEO plugins around that actively block these archive pages from search engines.
 * Except by _re-saving_ older posts from time to time (keeping the lastmod date fairly recent) there is no way to manually control the priority of individual posts/pages in the sitemap.
 See the Faq's for more.
 * This plugin does not ping any search engines.
 But then, WordPress does this by default already via the Ping-o-Matic service so why bother?
 See the Faq's for more.
 * Because the feed is dynamically created, on _very_ large sites the creation process might take a while.
 Search engines are said to have a short fuse about waiting for a sitemap, so you may want to consider using a cache plugin that also (pre)caches feeds.
 If you are unfamiliar with caching and server setup start with an easy caching plugin such as **Quick Cache**.
-For more options (and better performance?) you might find solace in **WP Super Cache** or **W3 Total Cache**.
+For more options (and better performance) you might find solace in **WP Super Cache** or **W3 Total Cache**.

 = Translations =